CiscoDevNet/Opendaylight-BGP-Pathman-apps/dCloud/README.md

 Note:

-These apps have been adapted to the Lithium release of Opendaylight.
+These apps have been tested with the following releases of Opendaylight:

+    - Lithium
+    - Beryllium
+    - Boron
+    - Carbon
+    - Nitrogen

 **No changes are needed to run these apps towards the above-mentioned topology in dCloud.**